 Visions from Hollywood

-It’s hard to believe that it’s been more than 15 years since Steven Spielberg released Minority Report, based on a short story by Philip K. Dick.
+Its hard to believe that its been more than 15 years since Steven Spielberg released Minority Report, based on a short story by Philip K. Dick.
 His movie introduced audiences to a special effect-laden futuristic world.
 But now, it seems, most of the technology we first saw in the film is revolutionizing many aspects of our present.

 The futuristic thriller Minority Report captivated with scenes featuring innovative technologies such as gesture controlled computer interfaces, ubiquitous large-scale digital displays, eye and facial recognition and many more.
 Most of these concepts were used as reference points for the future of computing and became the basis for the outbreak and personalization of digital advertising, digital out-of-home marketing and interactive digital signage.